Maintenance Attorneys in Barrington

 Illinois law permits a spouse who has been restricted from a reliable income by injury, illness, or other extreme circumstance, to receive payments from the other spouse.
 These payments are almost always reserved for the most basic needs of food and housing, but can also help a spouse get necessary training or education so they can support themselves.
 If you are seeking knowledgeable advice, our maintenance lawyers in Barrington are here to help.

 Contact us today so that our qualified maintenance attorneys at Mandas Law can help you understand who qualifies for maintenance and how long support lasts.
+Ask us about our mediation options for spousal maintenance.

 What Affects Maintenance Payments?